Riemann-Hilbert problems from Donaldson-Thomas theory: Convergent BPS structures

 \subsection{Compositions of BPS automorphisms}

 Let $(\Gamma,Z,\Omega)$ be a convergent BPS structure and fix a convex sector $\Delta\subset \bC^*$.
 Fix $\epsilon>0$ and take $R>0$ as in Lemma \ref{sven}.
 Recall the notion of the height of a ray from Section \ref{raydiagram}.
+For each ray $\ell\subset \Delta$ define $M(\ell)>0$ as in the proof of Proposition \ref{prop} so that \eqref{thatwas} and \eqref{flfl} hold.
 Note that if a ray has height $> H$ then by the second inequality in \eqref{ein} we have $\|\gamma\|>H/k_2$ for all nonzero terms in the sum \eqref{thatwas}.
-It follows that by increasing $R$ we can assume that
+It follows that by increasing $R$ we can assume that for all $H>0$